annapawlicka/bluemacs.el/README.md

 1. Navigate to the post you want to repost
 2. Press `R` (shift+r, or run `M-x bluemacs-toggle-repost`)
 3. The timeline refreshes to show the updated repost status

-**Features:**
-- Posts you've reposted show a ♻ symbol in the stats line
-- When viewing your timeline, reposted posts show who reposted them with a green header line
-- Works in both timeline and thread views

 **Display format for reposts in timeline:**
 ```